CarolinaFernandez/onos-cluster-ansible/README.md

 # onos-cluster-ansible

-Set of Ansible scripts to automate the deployment of an ONOS cluster in production.
+Set of Ansible scripts (tested for [2.4](http://docs.ansible.com/ansible/2.4/index.html)) to automate the deployment of an ONOS cluster in production.
-These scripts have been tested with  Ansible [2.4](http://docs.ansible.com/ansible/2.4/index.html)

 ## Deployment

 ### Initial steps
+Copy the `all.tpl` and `hosts.tpl` into `all` and `hosts`, respectively; and replace all tags between `%` with appropriate values *(do not modify the templated values, between `{` and `}`)*.

+**Note 1**: atm, the scripts are defined to run with 3-node clusters.

+**Note 2**: within `hosts`, the first IP defined under "controllers" should be that of the node that will contain the ONOS source and will act as $OC1.
+All subsequent nodes will be named $OC2 and $OC3, respectively.

+**Note 3**: the management IP of each node defined in `all` should match the IP of such node in `hosts`.
+This is required to perform matching in actions related to network configuration.

-The final structure must be similar to the one below.
+The final structure must be similar to the one below:

 ```bash
 .